Softpick: No Attention Sink, No Massive Activations with Rectified Softmax: Scalability

 \subsection{Long Context and Underscoring}

 Unlike softmax where every value must have a non-zero score, softpick can assign zero to unneeded values, theoretically leading to better retrieval for long context use.
 However, we have yet to see this benefit in our testing.
-On the passkey retrieval task \citep{lu2024longheads}, softpick performs comparably to, but does not outperform, softmax across multiple sequence lengths (Table~\ref{tab:other-passkey-table} in Appendix~\ref{sec:other-experiments-appendix}).
+On the passkey retrieval task \citep{lu2024longheads}, softpick performs comparably to, but does not outperform, softmax across multiple sequence lengths.
+Table~\ref{tab:other-passkey-table} reports passkey retrieval accuracy across increasing sequence lengths.
+Performance generally degrades as context grows, reflecting the increased difficulty of retrieving the key from longer inputs.
+All methods collapse to $0.0$ at length 4986 because our models were trained with a maximum context length of 4096, so this setting is out-of-distribution and exceeds the trained positional range.

 We hypothesize that this stems from an underscoring effect: as context length grows and attention becomes increasingly sparse, the normalization in softpick can significantly reduce the magnitude of scores assigned to the few relevant tokens, especially when many irrelevant tokens receive negative scores.
 This results in weaker value signals, as evidenced by the reduced scale in retrieval-specific heads that only attend to singular tokens (Appendix~\ref{sec:attention-maps-appendix}, see the color bar value of the heatmaps).
 We also hypothesize that this is one of the reasons why the larger 1.8B model with softpick does not perform as well as softmax.
-We explored scaling the query-key scores prior to softpick, inspired by Scalable-Softmax \citep{nakanishi2025scalablesoftmax} and its use in Llama~4 \citep{llama4}, but found no improvement in retrieval and observed worse training and downstream performance (Appendix~\ref{sec:other-experiments-appendix}).
+We explored scaling the query-key scores prior to softpick, inspired by Scalable-Softmax \citep{nakanishi2025scalablesoftmax} and its use in Llama~4 \citep{llama4}, but found no improvement in retrieval (Table~\ref{tab:other-passkey-table}) and observed worse training and downstream performance (Appendix~\ref{sec:other-experiments-appendix}).